liwenmoi/landmulti/README.md

 2. HelperFunctions.R: helper functions that are used in main.R.

-3. mydata.csv: example data file that contains columns:
+3. simulated.data1.csv: example data file that contains columns:

                                         (1) time: long-term survival time, Y;